 We expense all research and development costs in the periods in which they are incurred.
 Costs for certain development activities are recognized based on an evaluation of the progress to completion of specific tasks using information and data provided to us by our vendors, collaborators, and third-party service providers.
-Nonrefundable advance payments for goods or services to be received in future periods for use in research and development activities are deferred and capitalized.
-The capitalized amounts are then expensed as the related goods are delivered and as services are performed.
+Nonrefundable advance payments for goods or services to be received in future periods for use in research and development activities are then expensed as the related goods are delivered and as services are performed.